Middlesex Canal Association

 For more information on the Museum, call 978-670-2740.

 Volunteers for the museum are being recruited.
-If interested, e-mail
+If interested, please call and leave a message.

 Directions to the